LukeMathWalker/LukeMathWalker/README.md

 ### Writing ✍️
 - 💬 I blog fairly regularly on [A Learning Journal](https://lpalmieri.com).
 You can [subscribe to my newsletter](https://www.lpalmieri.com/subscribe/) to be notified when new content is published.
-- 📕 I'm the author of [Zero To Production In Rust](https://zero2prod.com), a hands-on introduction to backend development in Rust.
+- 📕 I'm the author of:
+  - [Zero To Production In Rust](https://zero2prod.com), a hands-on introduction to backend development in Rust.
 You can buy a copy at [zero2prod.com](https://zero2prod.com).
+  - [100 exercises to learn Rust](https://rust-exercises.com), a learn-by-doing introduction to the Rust programming language.

 ### Speaking 🗣️
 I have been speaking at conferences (QCon, RustFest, RustLab, CodeMotion, RustyDays, EuroRust) and meetups.